prg2308/YelpCamp/README.md

 # YelpCamp
-A Full CRUD Web Application based on Colt Steele's famous project
+A Full CRUD Web Application to create and manage Campgrounds from all over the world

 ## Basic Features
 - Search for and View Campgrounds from all over the world